TheDolentCity/jotun/src/content/docs/campaigns/first-strike/operation-diving-bell.md

 The operation commander Major Samuel Saxon controls and co-ordinates the planning and execution of the operation as a whole.
 Once deployed, Jotun Pilots will be responsible for the execution of the operation, unless Major Samuel Saxon provides battlefield commands mid-operation.

-Each platoon will operate under one pilot in the field.
-It is up the pilots who will coordinate each platoon.
+Each platoon will operate under one Pilot in the field.
+It is up the Pilots who will coordinate each platoon.

 ## Allotment and Constitution of Forces